edrlab/thorium-reader-doc/content.en/210_reading/211_moving.md

 {{< columns >}}

-Good-quality digital books have markers that allow you to quickly identify and identify and quickly reach the main parts of a book.
+Good-quality digital books have markers that allow you to identify and quickly reach the main parts of a book.

 {{< hint info >}}